DataDog/integrations-core/eks_fargate/README.md

 ###### Setup

-1. Prepare the DatadogAgent custom resource in your `datadog-agent.yaml` and Admission Controller enabled:
+1. Prepare the `DatadogAgent` custom resource in your `datadog-agent.yaml` with Admission Controller enabled:

    ```yaml
     apiVersion: datadoghq.com/v2alpha1